 BS Computer Engineering '20, Honors

-Akash is pursuing a BS in Computer Engineering and is part of the Pennoni Honors Program.
+Akash is pursuing a bachelor's degree in computer engineering and is part of the Pennoni Honors Program.
 Akash has been active in undergraduate research since his first term at Drexel, when he conducted research on polynominals under the guidance of Dr. Eric Schumtz

 in the Department of Mathematics.
 As a 2016 STAR Scholar, Akash conducted research under the guidance of Dr. Ioannis Savidis